truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 sudo service multipath-tools restart
 ```

-Ensure that open-iscsi and multipath-tools are enabled and running
+Ensure that open-iscsi and multipath-tools are enabled and running:
 ```
 sudo systemctl status multipath-tools